There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 Shows

-Along with the Crocodile shows, there are also Birds of Flight, Tiger, and Reptile and talks at the enclosures of other animals.
+Along with the Crocodile shows, there are Birds of Flight, Tigers, and Reptiles, as well as informative talks about the enclosures of other animals.

-The Sumatran Tiger talk in the morning and show in the afternoon is another popular place to see these magnificent animals.
-You learn all about their plight in the wild and how zoos are helping to conserve them.
+Another popular place to see these magnificent animals is the Sumatran Tiger Talk in the morning and show in the afternoon.
+Here, you can learn all about their plight in the wild and how zoos are helping to conserve them.

 Other Animals

-Australia Zoo is a huge park where you can spend all day looking around.
-As well as the Sumatran Tigers, you have Asian Small Clawed Otters, Australian marsupials, and an African area for Zebras and Rhinoceros to roam more freely.
+Australia Zoo is a huge park where you can look around all day.
+In addition to the Sumatran Tigers, there are Asian Small-Clawed Otters, Australian marsupials, and an African area where Zebras and Rhinoceros can roam more freely.

 Australian Natives